 Joy Stephens is the Associate Director, Mental Health Counseling.
 She began working at Howard Community College in 2012.
 She earned a Bachelor of Arts degree in Psychology from the University of Dayton, a Master of Science Degree in Mental Health Counseling at Purdue University, and Doctorate of Philosophy in Counseling Psychology, with a minor in Higher Education and Student Affairs, from Indiana University.
 She is a licensed psychologist.
 She provides personal counseling, coordinates mental health outreach and directs the master’s and doctoral level internship training program.
 Her interests include: adjustment, depression, anxiety, happiness, identity development, mindfulness, and multicultural counseling.
 Joy co-leads the Women of Color Support Group.
 Prior to working at HCC, she served as a Staff Psychologist and Coordinator of Multicultural Programming at Towson University.

-Support Groups generally consist of five to ten HCC students meeting face to face with one or two trained therapists in a one-hour session.
-Meetings are held in a closed and safe environment where members can explore their concerns and feelings with one another.
+Support Groups generally consist of five to ten HCC students meeting with one or two counselors in a one-hour session.
+Meetings offer members the opportunity to explore their concerns and feelings with one another.
 Members receive support and feedback from others as they share their struggles.
 All members agree to maintain confidentiality.

 Some of the benefits of participating in support groups include: